bpenas/example_repository/README.md

 x^2 = y
 $$

-I am going to change this and create a conflict.
+I am going to change this and ;lkjoiukiiikiki.